Alexandra Exter: Multi-Talented Cubo-Futurist in Paris

 The Russian Revolution and Emigration to Paris

-The civil war caused many disasters in general and Exter did not escape them.
-After the physical and psychological tragedies she went through, Alexandra Exter wished to leave Russia in 1919.
+The civil war caused many disasters and Exter did not escape them.
+After the physical and psychological tragedies she went through, Exter wished to leave Russia in 1919.
 However she made it only in 1924, under the pretext of exhibiting works in the Venice Biennale.
 She stayed in Italy for a brief period of time and then went to Paris.
-She stayed there until her death in 1949.
+She remained there until her death in 1949.

 During the past few decades, there has been a rise in interest for Alexandra Exter.
 This has lead to a dramatic increase of the price of her artworks.
 Consequently, several fakes have appeared on the market too.